-When we left Ubud 2 years ago, anyone who read the last of my Ubud blog posts would assume I would never return.
+When we left Ubud, 2 years ago, anyone who read the last of my Ubud blog posts would assume I would never return.
 In fact, when I left, I too assumed I would never return.
 But, when the chef at Locavore Ubud invited us for lunch, I suddenly found an excuse to return to Ubud.
 I’m glad I did.
-Because Locavore Bali is unlike the Ubud I knew before.
+Because Locavore Bali Indonesia is unlike the Ubud I knew before.
+It’s unlike any Indonesia I knew before.

 Here is our restaurant Locavore review: